jonatansegovia-borderless/-readme-ssh-sourcetree-ENG/README.md

   ![](./img/22.png)

 - 4.5 - This will automatically make a process of converting our key to .ppk.
-The following poster will appear, and we select 'Accept'.
+The following popup will appear, and give it 'Accept'.

   ![](./img/23.png)